Ghost polygons, Poisson bracket and convexity: Ghost intersection and the ghost algebra

 We also introduced the {\em multifraction algebra} $\mathcal B$ which is the vector space in the fraction algebra of $\mathcal L$ generated by the {\em multifractions} which are elements defined, when $X$ and $x$ are a $n$ tuples of points in the circle and $\sigma$ an element of the symmetric group $\mathfrak S(n)$ by

 We proved that the multifraction algebra is stable by the Poisson bracket, while it is obviously stable by multiplication.

-\begin{definition}[\sc Extended swapping algebra]Let us consider the algebra ${\mathcal B}_0$ which is generated as a vector space by the multifraction algebra to which we add extra generators denoted $\ell_g$ for any geodesic $g$ -- which are formally logarithms of geodesics $\ell_g=\log(g)$ as well as a central element $\casper$; we finally extend the swapping bracket to ${\mathcal B}_0$ by adding
+\begin{definition}[\sc Extended swapping algebra]Let us consider the algebra ${\mathcal B}_0$ which is generated as a vector space by the multifraction algebra to which we add extra generators denoted $\ell_g$ for any geodesic $g$ \footnote{The generator $\ell_g$ is formally a logarithm $\log(g)$ of the geodesic $g$.} as well as a central element $\casper$; we finally extend the swapping bracket to ${\mathcal B}_0$ by adding

 We call ${\mathcal B}_0$ with the extended swapping bracket, the {\em extended swapping algebra}.

 The reversing orientation is defined on generators by $\overline{\ell_g}=\ell_{\overline{g}}$, \end{definition}